fieldryand/goflow/Readme.md

 ![goflow-demo](https://user-images.githubusercontent.com/3333324/147818084-ade84547-4404-4d58-a697-c18ecb06fd30.gif)

-## Motivation
+## Use case

 Goflow was built as a simple replacement for Apache Airflow to manage some small data pipeline projects.
-Airflow started to feel too heavyweight for these projects where all the computation was offloaded to independent services.
-I wanted a solution with minimal memory requirements to save costs and avoid the occasional high memory usage/leak issues I was facing with Airflow.
+Airflow started to feel too heavyweight for these projects where all the computation was offloaded to independent services, but there was still a need for basic orchestration, concurrency, retries, visibility etc.

+Goflow prioritizes ease of deployment over features and scalability.
+If you need distributed workers, backfilling over time slices, a durable database of job runs, etc, then Goflow is not for you.
+On the other hand, if you want to rapidly prototype some pipelines, then Goflow might be a good fit.

 ## Concepts and features

 - `Job`: A Goflow workflow is called a `Job`.
 Jobs can be scheduled using cron syntax.
 - `Task`: Each job consists of one or more tasks organized into a dependency graph.
 A task can be run under certain conditions; by default, a task runs when all of its dependencies finish successfully.
 - Concurrency: Jobs and tasks execute concurrently.
 - `Operator`: An `Operator` defines the work done by a `Task`.
-Goflow comes with two basic operators: `Bash` for running shell commands and `Get` for HTTP GET requests.
-Implementing your own `Operator` is straightforward.
+Goflow comes with a handful of basic operators, and implementing your own `Operator` is straightforward.
 - Retries: You can allow a `Task` a given number of retry attempts.
 Goflow comes with two retry strategies, `ConstantDelay` and `ExponentialBackoff`.
 - Database: Goflow supports two database types, in-memory and BoltDB.
 BoltDB will persist your history of job runs, whereas in-memory means the history will be lost each time the Goflow server is stopped.
 The default is BoltDB.
 - Streaming: Goflow uses server-sent events to stream the status of jobs and tasks to the UI in real time.